ThePhD/sol2/docs/source/api/usertype.rst

 * ``"{name}", sol::overloaded( Func1, Func2, ... )``
 	- Creates an oveloaded member function that discriminates on number of arguments and types.
 * ``sol::base_classes, sol::bases<Bases...>``
 	- Tells a usertype what its base classes are.
-If you have exceptions turned on, this need not be necessary: if you do not then you need this to have derived-to-base conversions work properly.
+You need this to have derived-to-base conversions work properly.
 See :ref:`inheritance<usertype-inheritance>`

 usertype arguments - simple usertype